 Cameo Communications, Inc. ("the Company") was incorporated on March 11, 1991, as a company limited by shares under the laws of the Republic of China ("R.O.C.") and registered under the Ministry of Economic Affairs, R.O.C.
-The major business activities of the Company include the manufacture and sale of networking system equipment and the components thereof, and research and development of pertinent technology.
+The consolidated financial statements comprised the Company and its subsidiaries (together referred to as the "Group" and individually as the "Group entities").
+The major business activities of the Group include the manufacture and sale of networking system equipment and the components thereof, and research and development of pertinent technology.

-(2) Approval date and procedures of the financial statements:
+(2) Approval date and procedures of the consolidated financial statements:

-The financial statements were authorized for issue by the Board of Directors on February 25, 2025.
+The consolidated financial statements were authorized for issue by the Board of Directors on February 25, 2025.